arepesh/Final-Reflection/Final-Reflection2.md

     exploratory analysis and presentations

 For this objective I once again used the data from the final project to do some exploratory analysis and graphical displays.
+I chose to make different example than the ones used in the final project because Bella was the one that created those so that would not represent what I have learned to meet this objective.
 First, I took the merged_birth data set to find the mean, median, min, and max values for every state.
 I used the merged_birth data set because I can’t always remember the abbreviations for all the states and by merging the birth2 data set with the state data set I am able to get the state names without having to manually enter them.
 Now this analysis was a little overwhelming because it is hard to sift through 50 different states to see which state has the highest average.
 Plus, I am a visual person and looking through giant data sets means nothing to me.
 I forget numbers or get distracted.
 So, I decided to make a box plot that shows all 50 states.
 Now normally I would have like to put the states variable on the y axis because the labels are easier to read.
 However, when I did that, it made the box plots almost overlap and it really didn’t look super clean.
 So, I put the states on the x axis and rotated them so that they could be read easier.
 I would have added colors, but I knew with all the variables some of the colors would start to blend so I decided to leave that off.
 I also added more descriptive titles to this box plot, so you know what you are looking at as soon as you see the graph.
 I also wanted to look specifically at Michigan because why not it’s my home state and I thought it would be interesting to see how the different age groups compare.
 To make this box plot I used the merged version of the Pivot_Birth data set again so that I could use names instead of abbreviations.
 I then made a box plot comparing the different age groups